History of the Democratic Republic of the Congo: Belgian Congo (1908–60)

 On 15 November 1908 King Leopold II of Belgium formally relinquished personal control of the Congo Free State.
-The renamed Belgian Congo was put under the direct administration of the Belgian government and its Ministry of Colonies.
+The renamed Belgian Congo was put under the direct administration of the Belgian government and its Ministry of Colonies, assisted by a Colonial Council (Conseil Colonial) (both located in Brussels).
+The Belgian parliament exercised legislative authority over the Belgian Congo.
+As a result, all major decisions affecting the Belgian Congo were taken in Brussels by white officials, without any involvement of Africans.